partlygloudy/personal-website/blog/posts/18-predictions-6.md

 This question unfortunately is dependent on a lot of hard-to-predict details of how the site will be updated - for example, they are only adding a few models each month, and even the frequency at which they update the site is unclear.

-Given that the question only includes one month, and the site has only been adding a few new models each month, my starting point here is to assume the status quo, that the proprietary models will stay on top.
+Given that the question only lasts one month, and the site has only been adding a few new models each month, my starting point here is to assume the status quo, that the proprietary models will stay on top.
 Given my general lack of familiarity with the open source models, uncertainty around how the site will be updated, and the fact that some open source models apparently perform better than GPT-3.5-turbo on metrics listed in the rankings, I have very low confidence in either direction here.

 **Prediction**: 45%